Sharing is caring!

 8. Create a daily budget for yourself

-Make sure you give yourself plenty of budgetary space for the necessities, such as accommodation, food, and travel.
+Make sure to give yourself plenty of budgetary space for the necessities, such as accommodation, food, and travel.
 What’s equally as important, though, is giving yourself an allowance for leisure – don’t skint yourself without allowing some fun, too.
 And prepare for some unexpected fees along the way, whether it be for cancellations, medical supplies or any other unfortunate occurrences that may arise.

 9. Bali packing list